bemorecyber-rab/bemorecyber-rab/README.md

 - 👋 Hi, I’m @bemorecyber-rab
-- 👀 I’m interested in AWS, Cloud, Azure, Cyber Security, Service Delivery, IT Customer Service.
+- 👀 I’m interested in all things cyber but am massively into improving human risk management.
-- 🌱 I’m currently learning AWS, Python, CSSLP
+- 🌱 I’m currently learning gamification, godot, python, Power Apps/Power Platforms.
-- 💞️ I’m looking to collaborate on AWS and Python projects.
+- 💞️ I’m looking to see how to gamify human risk management learning and awareness.
 - 📫 How to reach me Linkedin - https://www.linkedin.com/in/richardblakemore88/

 <!---